arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 C:\Users\#USERNAME#\AppData\Local\Arduino15\packages\arduino\tools\adb\32.0.0
 ```

-Having the files ready at that diretory, we will use the following commands to push the files the `fio` directory inside the Portenta X8.
+Having the files ready at that directory, we will use the following commands to push the files the `fio` directory inside the Portenta X8.
 The second command will let us navigate inside Portenta X8.

 ```
 adb push multi-protocol-gateway /home/fio